Workers’ Compensation Attorneys

 - You must file a claim within two years of your accident.

 - You are entitled to full medical coverage for your accident for life, even if you leave your job or retire.

-- If you are earning less money compared to what you were earning before you got hurt, you may be entitled to weekly compensation checks even if you go back to work.
+- If you are earning less money compared to what you were earning before you got hurt, you may be entitled to weekly comp checks even if you go back to work.